-Patents for Future Products - Additional SSL portfolio highlights from FY05 include a record number of 17 patents submitted as a result of DOE-funded SSL research projects.
-This brings the total number to 31 patents submitted since DOE began focused funding of SSL research projects in 2001.
-These patents highlights the value of DOE SSL projects to private companies and notable progress toward commercialization.
+Patents for Future Products - Additional SSL portfolio highlights from FY06 include a record number of 20 patents submitted as a result of DOE-funded SSL research projects.
+This brings the total number to 64 patents submitted since DOE began focused funding of SSL research projects in 2000.
+These patents highlight the value of DOE SSL projects to private companies and notable progress toward commercialization.